hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Optional.
 Default: false.

-    A non-zero ``shift_harmonic_forcing`` factor allows the shift to be varied from the start of the calcaultion.
+    A non-zero ``shift_harmonic_forcing`` factor allows the shift to be varied from the start of the calculation.
 However this would mean the target population is reached more slowly as more death events occur.
 If false, shift is varied from the start of the calculation, otherwise shift is only varied (with harmonic forcing turned on) when target population is reached.